 International Studies is an advising-intensive major.
 While you should review requirements in the online catalogue carefully, there is no substitute for meeting with the advisors.
 The sooner you schedule an appointment, the sooner you can create a personalized plan to get what you want out of the major and fulfill its requirements in a way that is efficient.

-For general academic advising including GE questions, junior college course transfers, and administrative concerns contact a College of Liberal Arts ATLAS advisor at: (562) 985-7804;http://www.csulb.edu/colleges/cla/advising/.
+For general academic advising including GE questions, community college course transfers, and administrative concerns contact a College of Liberal Arts ATLAS advisor at: (562) 985-7804; http://www.csulb.edu/colleges/cla/advising/.

 1) You need I/ST 200 Introduction to International Studies and should take this your first semester if possible as it is a gateway course.